asifnoushadsharafudeen/asifnoushadsharafudeen_streamlittool/README.md

 - Apply row-based filtering: Keep rows based on conditions (e.g., value thresholds). (query() in Pandas / filter() in Polars)

 ### **3️⃣ Data Profiling**
-- Generate comprehensive or sample-based data profiles.
+- Generate comprehensive or sample-based data profiles and integrate it as an html string into streamlit.
+- By default loads 1000 random sampled rows to generate profile unless user demands a full profile.
 - Powered by **YData Profiling**.
-Provides provision for data profiling using limited rows to improve speed.
+(Pandas Profiling).
 - View correlations, missing values, distributions, and warnings.
+Disabled interactions, text profiling, duplicates and certain correlation calculations to improve speed.
 - Functions used: ProfileReport() from ydata_profiling

 ### **4️⃣ Download & Summary**
 - Download the processed dataset as **CSV**. (to_csv() in Pandas / write_csv() in Polars)
-- See summary statistics of the cleaned dataset:
+- See summary statistics of the cleaned dataset: Rows, Columns, Datatypes
-  - Column types

 ### **5️⃣ ML Prediction Module**
 - Choose target and feature columns.
 The model is presently tested to use 'categorical' target class.